jakson15/dev-database-switcher/README.txt

 Create wp-config-remote.php file with remote database access and switch between them from admin bar.

-To works properly create the same users in both of sites ( remote and local ).

-To each wp-config you have to add constant LOGIN_USERNAME and put there username or e-mail you want to login after database switch.
+To each wp-config you have add constant LOGIN_USERNAME and put there username or e-mail you want to login after database switch.
 `define('LOGIN_USERNAME', 'username');`